Course Outline

 Format:

-This is a timed multiple-choice test of 30 questions which is sixty (60) minutes in duration.
-The quiz will be conducted in tutorial time.
-The test once started must be completed in the allocated time.
+This is a closed-book, timed, multiple-choice test (30 questions).
+The quiz will be conducted in the tutorial space, in tutorial time and in mock exam conditions.
+Students will need access to a fully charged device with internet connection (laptop or tablet).
+A student ID card is required.
+For online classes students must have cameras on.
+The test, once started, must be completed in the allocated time.
 More information about the test will be available in the course materials.

 Criteria: